Renew America’s Nonprofits is a Department of Energy program where you can learn more about clean energy funding for nonprofits.

 Grants to community-based organizations in historically disadvantaged communities to promote environmental and climate justice.

-Approximately $2 billion to community-driven initiatives in disadvantaged communities that reduce pollution, increase community climate resilience, advance clean energy and build community capacity to address environmental and climate justice challenges.
+Approximately $2 billion to community-driven initiatives in disadvantaged communities that reduce pollution, increase community climate resilience, advance clean energy, and build community capacity to address environmental and climate justice challenges.

 A partnership between two community-based nonprofit organizations (CBOs) or a partnership between a CBO and a federally recognized Tribe, or a local government, or an institution of higher education.
-Projects must serve communities disproportionately impacted by climate change, legacy pollution, historical disinvestment.
+Projects must serve communities disproportionately impacted by climate change, legacy pollution, or historical disinvestment.

 Application deadline is Nov.
-21, 2024.
+21, 2024 but applicants are encouraged to apply early, since funds are being awarded on a rolling basis.
 Click “Learn More” for details.

-Individuals, businesses and nonprofits can get significant tax credits for buying a new or used electric vehicle (EV) or installing EV chargers.
+Individuals, businesses, and nonprofits can get significant tax credits for buying a new or used electric vehicle (EV) or installing EV chargers.

 Individuals: up to $7,500 on new EVs, $4,000 on used EVs, $1,000 on a charger.